 There is a trend going around Pinterest right now showing dozens of different projects involving Sharpies.
 One of those projects is using a Sharpie to write on dinner ware, baking it in the oven, and then it is supposed to be permanently baked into the dishes.
 As I was looking at some of these projects I noticed that so many people were getting different results.
 I saw comments saying everything from “this was amazing, mine turned out so cute!” to “what a disappointment, it washed off after the first use.”
 Well….I loved the idea (just think of all the possibilities!) so I decided to find out for myself if this project worked.
-Since all you need is a Sharpie and some plates I figured it was a cheap enough project to give it a go.
+Since all you need is a Sharpie and some plates I figured it was a cheap enough project to give it a go and make my own sharpie plates.
 So here is what I did, and my results.

 These dishes were on clearance at Target so I snatched up these four plates with this exact craft in mind.
 I washed them and let them dry completely before starting.